 By limiting overruns on contracts, MoDOT can continue to keep its commitments.
 Decreasing transportation funding coupled with the increasing costs of products such as asphalt, concrete and steel has placed an even stronger emphasis on constructing projects within budget.
 This emphasis combined with the use of practical design and value engineering has contributed to limiting overruns on contracts.
-MoDOT's performance in the first two quarters of fiscal year 2015 was 0.4 percent (\$554 million worth of projects completed \$2.4 million over the award amount).
+MoDOT's performance in fiscal year 2014 was 0.8 percent (\$914 million worth of projects completed \$7.0 million over the award amount).
 Many factors can affect the ability to complete a project within 2 percent of the award amount.

-David Simmons, Transportation Project Manager
+Angela Fuerst, Transportation Project Manager